 Captain Nelson of HMS Agamemnon

 Vice-Admiral Hood despatched Nelson to Naples in the Kingdom of the Two Sicilies, to gain the support of King Ferdinand IV.
 Nelson met with the British Ambassador Sir William Hamilton and his wife Emma.
 Lady Hamilton had the ear of the King of Naples, the meeting had been successful.
-Nelson had become promised 4,000 troops reinforcements for the Siege of Toulon.
+Nelson was promised 4,000 troops reinforcements for the Siege of Toulon.

-12th July 1794, Invasion of Corsica – a safe anchorage for Vice-Admiral Hoods fleet became required, Corsica had become the obvious choice.
+12th July 1794, Invasion of Corsica – a safe anchorage for Vice-Admiral Hoods fleet was required, Corsica had become the obvious choice.
 A landing party had been sent ashore to capture strongholds at Calvi, while Nelson was in charge of one of the forward batteries.
 During the Siege of Calvi, a shell hit a nearby sandbag resulting in stones and sand striking Nelsons face.
 He soon had a bandage around his wound and returned back into action.
 On the 18th July 1794, Nelson was amongst the British troops that stormed and captured the main French defensive position.
 The injury from the blast had left him blind in his right eye.

 During the following day, Nelson took possession of the French ship Censeur after the British ships had attacked it towing the battered Ca Ira.
 The French abandoned their plan to invade Corsica.